 Glazes are normally solid when kept cold or at room temperature.
 However, they start turning into liquid when heated properly with the use of a kiln.
 They even become gaseous when heated to a very high temperature.

-It is critical that you understand the relation between glaze and clay.
+You must understand the relation between glaze and clay.
 The commonly occurring red clay-like brick clay starts melting as it reaches 1100oC.
 This is why it is ideal for the creation of low-temperature items.

 What are the advantages and disadvantages of Low-Fire Glazing?

 Products such as whiteware, earthenware, terracotta, or low-temperature ceramics are fired within the low glazing temperature of 900 to 1100oC range.
-These products are basically termed earthenware.
+These products are termed earthenware.
 All these products have something in common, which is the clay bodies.
 This is what helps them develop the maximum amount of strength when fired within this temperature range.

 They work best with glazes that have low-melting ingredients such as sodium, lead, or potassium.